Migdal-Eliashberg theory as a classical spin chain: Stationary points of the free energy

 \begin{enumerate}[label=(\alph*), left=0pt, itemsep=1pt, topsep=1pt]

-\item The spin chain formula, $f=\nu_0 T H_s$, for the free energy holds at stationary points of $f$.
+\item The spin-chain formula, $f=\nu_0 T H_s$, for the free energy holds at stationary points of $f$.
 It does not necessarily hold away from such points because we used the Eliashberg equations~\re{elifamiliar3} in deriving it.
 However, the strong coupling limit, $\lam\to\infty$, is an exception.
-As we show in Sect.~\ref{strongsect}, in this limit $f=\nu_0 T H_s$ holds at every point $(G_n, F_n)$ of the configuration space of the system, not only at the stationary points.
+As we show in Sec.~\ref{strongsect}, in this limit $f=\nu_0 T H_s$ holds at every point $(G_n, F_n)$ of the configuration space of the system, not only at the stationary points.

 \item Every stationary point of $f$ is also a stationary point of $H_s$ and every stationary point of $H_s$ with $e_n=+1$ is a stationary point of $f$.
 Most importantly, the global minimum of $f$ is the global minimum of $H_s$.
-We also saw in Sect.~\ref{newsect} that in $\lam\to\infty$ limit $e_n$ are unconstrained and therefore the correspondence between stationary points of $f$ and $H_s$ is one to one.
+We also saw in Sec.~\ref{newsect} that in the $\lam\to\infty$ limit $e_n$ are unconstrained and, therefore, the correspondence between stationary points of $f$ and $H_s$ is one to one.

 \end{enumerate}